Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 In my experience, I've seen a lot more message loss due to the UDP buffer overflowing on the statsd server.

-A typical statsd server is constantly receiving a flood of metrics at all times.
+A typical statsd server is constantly receiving a flood of metrics.
 For a network socket, the Linux kernel maintains a buffer in which it stores newly received network packets, while the listening application (statsd) reads them out of the buffer.
+But if for any reason the application can't read from the buffer fast enough and it fills up, the kernel has to drop incoming traffic.
-But a statsd server will flush and compute all summary statistics, each configured flushInterval.
+The most common case are the statsd flushes, which compute all summary statistics and submit them, each flushInterval.
 Typically this operation takes between 50ms and a few seconds, depending mostly on how many timing metrics were received, cause those are the most computationally expensive.